What is a Timing Belt?

-Material loss also impacts the overall tension and overall performance of your timing belt.
+The material loss also impacts the overall tension and overall performance of your timing belt.
 As a belt loses material due to natural wear, it can reduce the length of the belt, moving the tensioner beyond its take-up limit thus reducing tension.

 A mechanic can diagnose misalignment by looking at the tensioner’s internal components.
-If they have failed, it will result in your engine producing excessive noise, vibration and heat.
+If they have failed, it will result in your engine producing excessive noise, vibration, and heat.

 This phenom occurs when water cannot be dispersed away from the belt and pulleys.
 With excess water, the belt will hydroplane between the belt and pulleys resulting in a loss of power to engine accessories.